 Moreover, DocuSign software now includes robust document management tools, integrations, and customizations.
 Read our DocuSign review below to find out how we rate DocuSign and whether your business should consider using this service.

 How to Use DocuSign

-When you visit the DocuSign app or website, you will first need to register for an account on the platform.
+When you visit the DocuSign app or website, you must register for an account on the platform.
 Before committing to a purchase, we recommend testing DocuSign’s features by taking the free trial.
 This allows you to use the DocuSign software for 30 days with no commitment to purchase.
-In fact, you do not need to provide your card details to access the free trial… basically, you can get free digital signature software with no strings attached.
+You do not need to provide your card details to access the free trial… basically, you can get free digital signature software with no strings attached.

 Uploading and sending documents to contacts for electronic signature is simple:

 Upload the document